0atman/noboilerplate/scripts/readme.md

 For videos after 9, code inside the markdown can be built, and therefore tested, using the makefile in this folder.

 Prior to video 9 I hadn't got the exact format sorted out, apologies.
-9 nd onward should build reliably.
+9 and onward should build reliably.